madiapgar/diet_mouse_cdiff/workflow/tutorial/tutorial.md

 ## **Introduction**

 I initially wrote this workflow to help myself out with 16S data analysis for a gut microbiome study I worked on for my graduate thesis.
 Since then, it has proven helpful in subsequent 16S data analysis projects for myself and others, so I decided to put together a quick tutorial on how to use it!

-This workflow can take raw 16S sequencing FASTA files and run them through QIIME2 mirobiome profiling software to return alpha and beta diversity measures and taxa barcharts along with generating basic plots and statistical results in R. Coming soon, this workflow will have an option to run PICRUSt2 analysis as well.
+This workflow can take raw 16S sequencing FASTQ files and run them through QIIME2 microbiome profiling software to return alpha and beta diversity measures and taxa barcharts along with generating basic plots and statistical results in R (see disclaimer under **Prepping your R scripts**).
+While users can just directly use QIIME2 for their 16S analysis, I've found this workflow incredibly helpful when analyzing multiple sequencing runs and in the case of human error, which I'm extremely prone to, rerunning the analysis.

 *Disclaimer: While I am actively working on improving my workflow and making it more user-friendly, I reccommend that those who want to use it in it's current state have some amount of bioinformatics/software experience and be familiar with typical microbiome profiling analysis.*